zio/zio/docs/datatypes/tset.md

 } yield tSet).commit
 ```

+Note that `retainIf` and `removeIf` serve the same purpose as `filter` and `filterNot`.
+The reason for naming them differently was to emphasize a distinction in their nature.
+Namely, both `retainIf` and `removeIf` are destructive - calling them can modify the collection.

 ## Union of a `TSet`

 Union of the sets A and B represents the set of elements belonging to set A or set B, or both.